rybla/riib11.github.io/_posts/2021-08-20-reminders.md

 undergraduate, which couldn’t possible account entirely.
 I am something like 40-45 years old now.

-One stabled bundle of hand-written pages stood out.
+One stapled bundle of hand-written pages stood out.
 It had a red sticky note attached to its top right corned, and a yellow message on it said “trust me.”
 The pages described a day in the life of someone who wrote both in a style and about a situation eerily similar to mine — someone who called themselves